 - – W-R39 C1 300m then by continuous swifts

-- weather: overcast and cloudy in a.m.; some sun in the p.m. then getting cloudy and overcast rain shower at end of day while setting up tent then to cloudy with clear spots (see moon shot)
+- weather: overcast and cloudy in a.m.; some sun in the p.m. then getting cloudy and overcast rain shower at end of the day while setting up the tent, then to cloudy with clear spots (see moon shot)

 Another day, another twenty sets of rapids!
 On the maps above it looks to be a very busy day.
 A closer look will show that most of the day’s rapids were Class I’s with the only issue being water level.
 Reading the main flow correctly so as to avoid running onto sandbars would prove to be the biggest challenge – not just on this day but on many of the ones to follow.
 We would learn that the Coulonge River has essentially carved its way through a massive glacial gravel and sand deposit.
 Occasionally there are spots where rock outcrop creates a set of rapids or falls.

 We left our Tall Pines campsite at about 9:30, intent on moving downriver about 25 kilometers. the Wilson map (#4) had three campsites indicated between Km 160 and Km 155 and we figured to be at one of them.

 A half hour’s paddle downriver brought us to a widening of the river and the field of water lilies you see below.
 We also checked out another of the campsites indicated on the Wilson map on the island and were left scratching our heads as to why he would bother.
 It was one of the countless sandbar “campsites” that you’ll pass by if you paddle the river.
 Totally exposed and lacking in any adequate toilet possibilities, it might be better if they were not even marked on the map!
 Only when we got home did we check Wilson’s map legend to see that P stood for poor; that made sense of it all!